minvws/nl-kat-coordination/mula/docs/architecture.md

 ![diagram002](./img/diagram002.svg)

-Each scheduler implements it's own priority queue, and can implement it's own way of populating, and prioritization of its queue.
+Each scheduler type implements it's own priority queue, and can implement it's own way of populating, and prioritization of its queue.
 The associated queues of an individual scheduler is persisted in a SQL database.